Reframing America

 How does mere exposure to this content influence people?

 The language compels us to visualize the lights going out and to associate renewable energy with inconsistent access to electricity, even if we know that those things grossly misrepresent reality.
+One of the comments above even provides a new example, about electric cars stopping.

 How else does our response help Marjorie Taylor Greene achieve her goals?